Coal-fired Power Plants in CR

 The Poříčí Power Stations Organizational Unit consists of two plants, The Poříčí II Power Station and The Dvůr Králové Heat Power Plant.

-The Prunéřov Power Stations are the largest fossil power station complex in the Czech Republic.
-They are situated on the western edge of the North-Bohemian brown coal basin near the town of Chomutov.
-They consist of two...
+The Prunéřov Power Stations are situated on the western edge of the North-Bohemian brown coal basin near the town of Chomutov.
+They consist of two technological units.
+Together with the Tušimice I and II power stations,...

 Teplárna (steam generation plant) Trmice stands on the outskirts of Ústí nad Labem, at foothills of the Krušné hory mountains.